mvelarde238/mv23theme/readme.txt

 23.8.209 24-03-15
 - Fixes: Testimonios Comp.
 Field show author in title & Items Grid Comp. is not a .component
 - Make .cover-all class global
-- remove-support-for-pdf-to-embed-convertion class change to remove-support-for-link-to-embed-convertion
+- remove-support-for-pdf-to-embed-convertion class change to disable-link-to-embed-conversion

 23.8.208 24-03-08
 - WooCommerce Support for: minicart_sidebar and open_minicart shortcode